apache/dolphinscheduler-website/blog/en-us/Json_Split.md

 ### The Background

-Currently DolphinScheduler saves tasks and relationships in workflows as big json to the process_definition_json field in the process_definiton table in the database.
-If a workflow is large, for example, with 1000 tasks, the json field becomes very large and needs to be parsed when using the json, which is very performance intensive and the tasks cannot be reused, so the community plans to start a json splitting project.
+Currently DolphinScheduler saves tasks and relationships in process as big json to the process_definition_json field in the process_definiton table in the database.
+If a process is large, for example, with 1000 tasks, the json field becomes very large and needs to be parsed when using the json, which is very performance intensive and the tasks cannot be reused, so the community plans to start a json splitting project.
 Encouragingly, we have now completed most of this work, so a summary is provided for your reference and learning.

 ### Summarization